mbabker/StofDoctrineExtensionsBundle/docs/configuration.rst

                             dir: "%kernel.project_dir%/vendor/gedmo/doctrine-extensions/src/Loggable/Entity"
                             alias: GedmoLoggable # (optional) it will default to the name set for the mapping
                             is_bundle: false
+                        gedmo_revisionable:
+                            type: attribute
+                            prefix: Gedmo\Revisionable\Entity
+                            dir: "%kernel.project_dir%/vendor/gedmo/doctrine-extensions/src/Revisionable/Entity"
+                            alias: GedmoRevisionable # (optional) it will default to the name set for the mapping
+                            is_bundle: false
                         gedmo_tree:
                             type: attribute
                             prefix: Gedmo\Tree\Entity